nponiros/sync_client/README.md

 * save(data)
   * data: the data to save in the collection
-  * returns Promise which resolves with the \_id property of the data or rejects with an array of errors
+  * returns Promise which resolves with the \_id property of the data or rejects with an error
   * Description: Can be used to add and update data in the database.
 For a data update, the given data object needs the \_id property.
 For data objects without \_id, an id will be set automatically
 * remove(id)
   * id: the id of the data object to delete
-  * returns Promise which resolves with undefined or rejects with an array of errors
+  * returns Promise which resolves with undefined or rejects with an error
 * getAll()
   * returns Promise which resolves with the data of a given collection or rejects with an error
 * getOne(id)